eneoli/domain-check/readme.md

 # Known issues

 It might be that the module shows an registered domain as available to register.
-This is because the underlying library [node-whois](https://github.com/FurqanSoftware/node-whois) can not handle newer domains.
+This is because the underlying library [node-whois](https://github.com/FurqanSoftware/node-whois) can not handle newer tlds.
 A fix is in progress.